RahulVC02/Alumni-Database-Webapp/README.md

 # DBMS Assignment 3 - Alumni Database Webapp

-Made with Flask and MySQL
+## Made with Flask and MySQL

+G1 already populated the database with dummy/imaginary values into it in the Assignment 2 submission.
+The dump file was also submitted in the Assignment 2.

-## Setup
+## Setup (G1 and G2)

 1. Install Python 3.6.5 or above